boots-edu/textbook/source/text/3-dataclass/references.md

 ![](../../assets/images/ref2.jpg)

 As you can see, updating point updates the memory location referenced by point which is the same memory location referenced by point2.
 In other words, we only have one point, but we have two **references** or **aliases** to that point.
-Changing either one, changes the one and only object that the variables point and point2 refer to.
+Changing either one alters the one and only object that the variables point and point2 refer to.

-> Note: Sometimes this is what we want, but sometimes IT IS NOT!!!
+> Note: Sometimes this is what we want, but sometimes it is not!

-Later, we will look at other methods to create new objects based on existing objects, but for now, we would have to call **_new_** again and set point2 to that new object, then update its properties with the properties of point.
+Later, we will look at other methods to create new objects based on existing objects, but for now, we would have to call `new` again and set point2 to that new object, then update its properties with the properties of point.

 ```typescript
 import { Color, Point } from "ch2/drawing1";